codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_NamingConventions_ValidVariableName.md

-\Drupal\Sniffs\NamingConventions\ValidVariableNameSniff.Checks the naming of member variables.
+Checks the naming of member variables.